splunk/splunk_app_for_pipeline_analytics/README.md

 # Splunk App for Pipeline Analytics
 Source for the Splunk App for Pipeline Analytics, a collection of dashboards and knowledge objects used to report on CI/CD performance as well as other aspects of the Software Delivery Lifecycle.

+**This is currently an experimental version and is to be used as such**